benhenshaw/rhythm/doc/final.md

 There were several kinds of data that I needed to manage.
 Data for graphics in the form of bitmaps, data for audio in the form of sample streams, data for user input, and the specifics of any on-disk asset formats.

+## Graphical Data
+Graphical data for reproduction on a video screen is often handled in pixels.
+These pixels can have a number of separate components, each of which representing some *primary* colour.
+These primaries are mixed to produce a final colour.
+One can also use an index based method, in which a table of colours is kept, and bitmap images have an index at each location, referring to a colour from the table.
+As I did not know what direction the art style would take, and what concerns the graphical system would have, I decided that I would use a very flexible format: RGBA.
+This format is very common; it has four channels for the primaries, red, green, and blue, and a channel for alpha which is used for blending colours for transparency.
+While this storage format is larger than others, it is simple to use manipulate, and supports a large number of possible colours.

+In order to display the data on screen, pixels need to be sent to the graphical hardware to be output.
+This process can be done in many ways, but I intended to use a buffer which would be regularly updated and sent off.
+This buffer has its own format, and if this format differs from other bitmap data conversions will need to be done.
+Using the RGBA format helps avoid this, as this is a format natively supported by lots of graphics hardware and software.

+## Audio Data
+To play sounds digitally from a speaker, one needs to produce vibrations by setting the speaker's position rapidly.
+This can be done on-the-fly, meaning the speaker positions are generated by the software itself (synthesis).
+This can also be done by using a set of pre-recorded positions.
+While I did want to perform some audio synthesis, I also knew that I would need to handle pre-recorded sounds.
+Audio formats (when not compressed) are relatively simple, in that they are usually just a buffer of numbers.
+But, this still leaves room for incompatibility as there are many ways to store a number on a computer (not to mention endianness).
+As with pixel data, I decided that I would support one of the more flexible and high quality formats: 32-bit floating point.
+Within the audio mixer, I intended to use a floating point format to simplify the mixing process.
+As I was less constrained by storage and memory space than developers on other platforms, I decided that it would be reasonable to store my audio recordings in this format on disk, and load them into the process without conversion, where they can be used directly by the mixer.

+Along with the format of each audio sample, there is the concern of the frequency of samples.
+Frequency has a major affect on the range of pitch that can be expressed by the data.
+48KHz is the frequency used by DVD audio, and is widely supported, thus I went with this format.
+44.1KHz is also very common, being the format of CD audio, having lower fidelity but smaller storage space per second of audio.
+As I did not expect to have large amounts of audio data, and that I am not hard-bound by storage space, I considered the trade off acceptable.

 ## Use of Mini-Games
 <!-- Discuss the range of interactions that the mini-games explore. -->
 In the titles that inspired this project, mini-games allow highly varied styles of game-play and aesthetics to be employed in a way that does not confuse the player; their expectations are to see something new and unexpected each time they start a new mini-game.
 To me, this is an enticing aspect of the design of these games as it opens the door to much creative freedom, in all aspects of design, broadening the range of experiences that a player can have.

 <!-- Discuss desires for what the player will experience when playing. -->